HimaniKumawat/Asemic-writing/README.md

 # Generated Asemic Writing
 computer generated asemic writing (using arduino and p5).
 This is influenced by the surrounding noise.
+To know more about the process or the project check out this blog: https://hkdocumention.wordpress.com/

 Things used in this project:

 -Arduino Uno